 Override

-This adjustment can be used to cover smaller ad hoc payments or to reflect regular additional payments made to the account.
-This payment may affect the account at the time of payment or the month after.
+When this adjustment is used, the amount entered will be used to reduce the balance with smaller ad hoc payments (less than £1000) or to reflect regular additional payments made to the account.
+This payment may affect the account at the time of payment or the month after as it does not trigger a recalculation in the system.
 It is possible for the additional payments to sit on the account for some time and then reduce the balance for interest when the lender does a recalculation.
 The way in which it affects the account depends on the lender and the method of mortgage (annual accounts may have quite a delay).

 Fee

-This is an additional fee charged by the lender.
-This has no effect on the mortgage.
-Both date and amount are required (may include items such as survey fees and fixed rate fee).
+This adjustment is used when an additional fee has been charged by the lender.
+Using this adjustment has no effect on the mortgage.
+The fee date and amount are required, the end date is not.
+(Example uses for fee adjustment may include items such as survey fees and fixed rate arrangement fee)

 Accrued fee

-This is similar to the fee adjustment, however it is added to the mortgage rather than showing as a customer payment.
 This can be used to include indemnity premiums and buildings and contents insurance (when appropriate).
-It can also be used for further advances (when covered by the same policy) it can also be used to cover new build and retention amounts when released.
-You need to enter both the date and the amount, MIRAS needs to be watched here to ensure that it only applies when required.
+It can also be used for further advances (when covered by the same policy) or new build or retention amounts when released.

 Annual Accrued Fee